 · A first-generation college student from the University of Oklahoma

 So today I say thank you to the University of Oklahoma for taking me as I was so I could become who I am today.
-If you leave this letter with nothing please know the University of Oklahoma needs you and your story and your differences … I dare you to risk your comfort for change!
+If you leave this letter with nothing else, please know the University of Oklahoma needs you and your story and your differences … I dare you to risk your comfort for change!

 Caroline "Inspires" Nicole Bennett, B.A., M.A.